 Celebrated by locals and visitors alike, this Scandinavian spa brings new meaning to total relaxation.
 Situated in the snow-capped forests of Fort Garry – just a ten-minute drive from downtown – Thermëa is an open-air spa featuring thermal pools, Finnish saunas, luxurious steam rooms, and several relaxation chambers, all of which are enhanced by the colder winter gets.
 The onsite restaurant – where dining in your robes is mandatory – specializes in holistic (and delicious), locally sourced fare, with an excellent wine, beer and craft cocktail program.

-Manitoba’s “first and only fashion outlet” features more than 100 brands spread across over 400,000 square feet of stylish indoor space.
+Manitoba’s “first and only fashion outlet” features more than 100 brands spread across over 400,000 sq. ft. of stylish indoor space.
 Find the best in brand name fashion at Outlet Collection Winnipeg with retailers like; Kate Spade, Michael Kors Outlet, Polo Ralph Lauren, Tommy Hilfiger, Saks Off 5th, Calvin Klein, Nike, Under Amour and more!
 Elevate your shopping experience at this unique property that brings fashion and lifestyle retailers together under one roof.

 Puck in The Peg